 UPDATE: If you or someone you know has been posted about or defamed on the website TheDirty.com, the law firm of Minc Law is pleased to announce that we now offer a solution to completely and permanently remove those posts – on TheDirty.com – from the Internet.
 The method is fast, effective, and all for a flat reasonable fee.
-Reach out to defamation removal attorney Aaron Minc and his team of online defamation lawyers for a free, no-obligation initial consultation at (216) 373-7706, or schedule a meeting online today.
+Reach out to our defamation removal attorneys for a free, no-obligation initial consultation at (216) 373-7706, or schedule a meeting online today.

 According to David Gingras, long time attorney for the infamous reality blog TheDirty.com, there may be a way to permanently remove content from their website.
 For defamed and injured individuals and businesses that have been the subject of false, unfair, or defamatory content posted about them on the site, this is big news.